A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions

-In this section, we consider the ChebTuck approximation error for multi-particle potentials of the form \cref{eq:total_potential}, which is also the main application area in our numerical experiments.
+where ${\bf x}_\nu$ is the position of the $\nu$-th particle, $z_\nu$ is its charge and $p(\|{\bf x}\|) = 1/\|{\bf x}\|$ is the Newton (Coulomb) kernel.
+This is also the main application area in our numerical experiments.
 We show that with the use of the range-separated tensor format~\cite{benner2018range}, the error of the ChebTuck approximation of the long-range part decays exponentially fast with respect to the truncation rank $r_\ell$, i.e., we have the following \cref{cor:cheb_tuck_error_cp_long_range} for the second term of the error bound in \cref{thm:cheb_tuck_error_cp}.

 \begin{corollary} Suppose ${\bf F} \in \R^{n\times n \times n}$ is the tensor representation of the long-range part of an $N$-particle potential satisfying the conditions of \cite[Thm.
 3.1]{benner2018range}.
 Then the singular values of the side matrices $C^{(\ell)}$ decay exponentially fast, resulting in the following error bound